NomitRwt/DiplomaProject/README.md

 Diploma Project

+The script used in the project is available as a .py file in the repository.
+The script is also divided into three parts according to the dataset being used.
+Three input datasets used in the repository are:

+1. Benchmark dataset used in [3]

+2. Two scans for ITC building Enschede for understanding manuel registration

+3. A self generated point cloud via structure through motion.

 References

 [1]Song, S., Lichtenberg, S. P., & Xiao, J. (2015).
 SUN RGB-D: A RGB-D scene understanding benchmark suite.
 2015 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 567–576. https://doi.org/10.1109/CVPR.2015.7298655